 Step 2: Divide that number in half.
 Your body needs about 1 gram of protein for every pound of lean body mass.
 To continue the example above, if you weighed 200 pounds and had a body fat percentage of 25%, you would need to consume 75 grams of protein per day.

 These are just general calculations for figuring out your protein needs.
-But, how much protein you need to eat can depend on a lot of other variables, such as age, activity level, muscle mass, life stage or illness.
+Your individual needs can vary based on a number of other variables such as age, activity level, muscle mass, life stage, or medical status.

-Based on the calculation above, in order to eat “too much” protein on a 2000 calorie diet you would have to eat more than 175 grams a day.
+Based on the calculation above, in order to eat “too much” protein on a 2000-calorie diet you would have to eat more than 175 grams a day.
 This would be the equivalent of eating about 25 ounces of chicken in one day.
-It would be possible, but you would be quite full.
+It would be possible, but most of us would be quite full.

-If you do manage to eat too much protein regularly, here are a few of the risks of too much protein in your diet:
+If you do manage to eat too much protein regularly, here are a few of the risks of excessive protein intake in your diet:

 Increased Risk of Cancer

 Eating more protein than your body needs likely means a higher intake of processed, grilled, and deli meats.
 An excessively high protein intake also means your diet may not be balanced and lack the benefits of key nutrients such as polyphenols and fiber that help prevent diseases like cancer.
 An imbalance to your daily intake can end up increasing consumption of carcinogens without the polyphenols that could end up fueling the growth of cancer cells in your body.
-It is believed that too much protein in the diet stimulates a biochemical pathway, which plays a role in the formation of cancers.
+It is believed that too much protein in the diet stimulates a biochemical pathway that plays a role in the formation of cancers.

 Possible Kidney Strain

-When you eat more protein, you need to drink more water to help the body eliminate the nitrogen.
-Many people do not increase their water intake to balance out the protein, which may lead to dehydration.
+When you eat more protein, you need to drink more water to help the body eliminate nitrogen waste.
+Many people do not increase their water intake to balance out the increased protein intake, which may lead to dehydration.
 This lack of fluids can also exacerbate the previously mentioned risk of constipation due to the role water plays in helping digest, soften, and expel processed food from our body.